ESTIMATED READ TIME: 10 MIN.

 *Source: http://www.davidhier.co.uk/Tutorials/concrete2.html

-If you find the image you need but it is not seamless, you can make it seamless by using different tools such as Photoshop.
-Just make a simple YouTube search and you'll find lots of tutorials for this topic.
+If you find the image you need but it is not seamless, you can make it seamless by using various tools, such as Photoshop.
+Simply search on YouTube, and you'll discover numerous tutorials on this topic.

-Other than getting a seamless texture, your image needs to consider the "Power Of Two" rule.
-This means that the width/height should be able to be doubled-up or divided-down by 2.
-In other words any image that is 8, 16, 32, 64, 128, 256, 512, 1024, 2048 (or higher, but no recommended) pixels in one or more width/height direction, is considered valid and properly optimized for quick loading.
+In addition to achieving a seamless texture, your image must adhere to the "Power Of Two" rule.
+This means that the width and height should be able to be doubled or halved by 2.
+In other words, any image that is 8, 16, 32, 64, 128, 256, 512, 1024, 2048 (or higher, but not recommended) pixels in one or both dimensions is considered valid and properly optimized for quick loading.

-If the image you use is not "Power Of Two, it will be resized and this process will extend loading time.
-To know more about this rule visit this link.
+If the image you use is not "Power Of Two," it will be resized, which will extend loading time.
+To learn more about this rule, visit this link.

 Where Can I Get The URL Link That Contains The Image Map/Effect?